chaudron/ovs_perf/README.md

 ```

-__NOTE__: This section does not go over any additional tuning that can be done for the kernel datapath.
-However this example can be used as a base for performing PVP performance tests using hardware offload capable NICs.
+__NOTE__: This section does not go over any additional tuning that can be done
+for the kernel datapath.
+However this example, can be used as a base for
+performing PVP performance tests using hardware offload capable NICs.